dhutapratama/docs/valet.md

     "default": "/Users/Sally/Sites/example-site",

 <a name="per-site-php-versions"></a>
-### Per-Site PHP Versions
+### Per-Site GO Versions

-By default, Valet uses your global PHP installation to serve your sites.
-However, if you need to support multiple PHP versions across various sites, you may use the `isolate` command to specify which PHP version a particular site should use.
-The `isolate` command configures Valet to use the specified PHP version for the site located in your current working directory:
+By default, Valet uses your global GO installation to serve your sites.
+However, if you need to support multiple GO versions across various sites, you may use the `isolate` command to specify which GO version a particular site should use.
+The `isolate` command configures Valet to use the specified GO version for the site located in your current working directory:

 ```shell
 cd ~/Sites/example-site